Opposition to the American Civil War: Draft dodgers

 The above evidence is clear in showing the two most critical opposition movements to the American Civil War.
 The New York draft riots, along with draft dodging, were an effective method in resisting the war in three ways.
 First, white men could keep their jobs if they did not go to war.
 Secondly, avoiding the draft meant less manpower for the Union to keep fighting.
 The war meant fewer jobs for white men in places such as New York City due to an influx of freed slaves if the Union won.
 With less manpower, it would be harder to keep the war going.
 Finally, immigrants who arrived in America were shortly conscripted to fight in a war for a cause that meant little to them.
 As for the peace movement in the North and South, Democratic leaders held the offensive in the opposition to the war.
 Men such as Vallandigham, Cox, Farrar, Fowler, Foote, and Carpenter strongly opposed the war and attempted to make agreements with both the Confederacy and the Union to end the war.
-On the other hand, movements led by Seymour spread like wildfire in Connecticut.
+On the other hand, movements led by Seymour spread in Connecticut.
 The peace demonstrations held by peace men and women and the creation of the peace flag were clear displays of discontent with the war.
 The scale of the opposition to the war is witnessed through the Unionists' attacks on peace demonstrations and peace-promoting newspapers.
 Furthermore, the Emancipation Proclamation stirred Unionists' opinions on the war.
 Not only did it strengthen the Confederate Army, but it also reduced the manpower of white men in the Union Army.
 Although the peace movements, draft riots, and Emancipation Proclamation did not end the American Civil War nor did it lead to the Confederacy winning the war, they displayed the opinions of many Americans who were both ordinary people and Congressmen from north and south.